 The best science happens when curiosity, serendipity, and hard work come together.
 While working in research sometimes requires long hours in the lab, I believe habitually doing so likely hinders as opposed to enabling good science.
 As a mentor, I will judge a trainee not by the hours worked, but by progress, ingenuity, insight, creativity, and ultimately results.

-Our brand-new lab is part of the Department of Cell, Molecular, and Cancer Biology at the University of Massachusetts Medical School (UMMS) in Worcester, MA, giving us access to a multitude of core facilities, shared equipment, and a highly stimulating and interactive intellectual environment.
-UMMS is a vibrant and exciting research community, with ~3,000 faculty, including ~320 basic science principal investigators and ~2,500 clinical faculty.
-The UMMS faculty includes members of the National Academy of Sciences, the Howard Hughes Medical Institute, and the American Academy of Arts and Sciences.
-UMMS faculty have won several major awards, including the Keck Award, the Lasker Prize, and the Nobel Prize in Physiology or Medicine, among others.
+Our lab is part of the Department of Cell, Molecular, and Cancer Biology at the University of Massachusetts Chan Medical School in Worcester, MA, giving us access to a multitude of core facilities, shared equipment, and a highly stimulating and interactive intellectual environment.
+UMass Chan is a vibrant and exciting research community, with ~3,000 faculty, including ~320 basic science principal investigators and ~2,500 clinical faculty.
+The UMass Chan faculty includes members of the National Academy of Sciences, the Howard Hughes Medical Institute, and the American Academy of Arts and Sciences.
+Our faculty have won several major awards, including the Keck Award, the Lasker Prize, and the Nobel Prize in Physiology or Medicine, among others.
 The Lodato lab is part of the Department of Molecular, Cell, and Cancer Biology, a scientifically diverse and interactive environment.